bloom-works/discovery-playbook/sections/about-discovery-sprints.md

   </tbody>
 </table>

 <b>Note:</b> Some preparation happens before “week 0” in a sprint that we don’t elaborate on in this playbook.
 This includes setting up the contract with our client, budget, timeframe, staffing plan, and initial scope of work.
-At Bloom, we use <a href="https://docs.google.com/document/d/182Q_oWEJHvrs1GPHSFwY6V84kwXlLdzQVVDLxR8xcoQ/edit?usp=sharing" target="_blank" rel="noopener noreferrer">an internal project startup doc</a> 🔒.
+At Bloom, we use {% PrivateLink "https://docs.google.com/document/d/182Q_oWEJHvrs1GPHSFwY6V84kwXlLdzQVVDLxR8xcoQ/edit?usp=sharing" %}an internal project startup doc{% endPrivateLink %}.

 ## Keys to success